Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 Progressive Retinal Atrophy is also known as Progressive Retinal Degeneration (often shortened to PRA or PRD).

 This eye condition affects the retina - a layer of light-sensitive tissue which lines the inside of your dog's eyeballs.

 The fact that it is labeled 'Progressive' means that the condition is a chronic one which worsens over time.

 The word 'Atrophy' describes the nature of the condition, which is a gradual decline in the function and effectiveness of the retina.

-It's also a genetic, or inherited, eye problem.
+It's also one of the genetic, or inherited, dog eye problems.

 Breeds most at risk of PRD include Akitas, Border Collies, Briards, Bull Mastiffs, Cocker Spaniels, Golden Retrievers, Irish Setters, Labrador Retrievers, Miniature and Toy Poodles, Samoyeds, Siberian Huskies, Shetland Sheepdogs, Tibetan Terriers and many more.

 The symptoms of Progressive Retinal Atrophy can be vague at first because the degeneration of the retina causes a slow loss of vision.